microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(quine: str):
+        return eval(quine) == quine

+    def sol():
         """Find a string that when evaluated as a Python expression is that string itself."""
-        return eval(quine) == quine
     ```
     <details><summary>1 hand-written solution </summary>